-Check with your internal legal team to decide if or when a project can benefit from a statement of work.Read: Tips for creating a request for information (RFI) document and template
+Check with your internal legal team to decide if or when a project can benefit from a statement of work.Try Asana for project management

 A well-written SoW combined with an effective project management tool can set you up for a successful project.
 This document helps your team and the party you hired manage and document expectations.
 It’s a narrative description of the project that can help avoid disputes and misunderstandings.